OkayHughes/open-lab-notebook/src/posts/411/411_final_paper_outline.md

 Final concentration: Correcting LWP and IWP biases for Arctic mixed-phase clouds in CAM5

 Physics surrounding longevity of AMPCs
+* Mixed phase clouds at warm temperatures (which??) are microphysically unstable.
+[RESILIENCE]
+  * WBF can glaciate in hours
+  * But observations of mixed phase clouds show they can persist for days or weeks.
+  * Arctic MPCs different (HOW?)
+* Turbulence and cloud-scale upward air motion seem to be critical in maintaining mixed-phase clouds under weak synoptic-scale updrafts [RESILIENCE]
 * coupling
 * Several mechanisms for replenishing
 * Sources of uncertainty: synoptic